Master of Occupational Therapy coursework and accreditation information

 - Balance clinical excellence with theoretical concepts to prepare our graduates for therapeutic practice in areas including early childhood intervention, hand therapy, low vision, pediatric disability, sensory integration, psychosocial difficulties and stroke rehabilitation.

-The Occupational Therapy Program at The University of Texas Health Science Center is accredited by the Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association.
+The Occupational Therapy program at The University of Texas Health Science Center at San Antonio is accredited by the Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association.